Man carries young boy through flood waters.

 In these instances, an emergency fund may only go so far.
 A credit card or loan could help cover the gap, but be careful not to end up overextended on credit, as it could impact your credit score.

-Approximately 30% of your FICO® Credit Score is based on your amounts owed–which includes credit utilization or the ratio of your credit balance to credit limit.1, says Experian.
+Approximately 30% of your credit score is based on your amounts owed—which includes credit utilization (the percentage of available credit you’re using).
 The higher this number climbs, the more it could hurt your credit score.

 Revising your budget and keeping track of what you spend may help protect your credit after a natural disaster.
 You can also set up credit card alerts to maintain awareness of your spending and balances.